Luis Carlos Almeida da Cunha Profile

 Experiencing success on the domestic, European and international stages, Nani has been a key part of every team in which he has played.

-Luis Carlos Almeida da Cunha, better known as 'Nani', is a Portuguese soccer player who plays as a winger for Orlando City.
+Luis Carlos Almeida da Cunha, better known as 'Nani', is a Portuguese soccer player who plays as a winger for Melbourne Victory.

 He is best known for his time at Manchester United, where he scored 40 goals in 230 appearances between 2007 and 2015.
 Nani won four Premier League titles and the UEFA Champions League under the guidance of the iconic Sir Alex Ferguson.

-Nani has also played for Sporting CP, Fenerbahce, Valencia and Lazio.
-He made his move to Major League Soccer's Orlando City in 2019.
+Nani has also played for Sporting CP, Fenerbahce, Valencia, Lazio, Orlando City and Venezia.

 Nani scored 24 goals in 112 appearances for the Portugal national team, making his most recent appearance in 2017.
 He was part of the team which won the UEFA Euro 2016 tournament in France.